Bringing memory to Boolean networks: a unifying framework: Update modes for dynamics with memory

 \begin{example} Let us consider the network $\SubcubeNetwork \in \Functions(3)$ given by

 The asynchronous graph of $\SubcubeNetwork$ is given below, as well as a possible $\Subcube$-trajectory showing how $000 \to^*_{\Subcube} 001$.

 \end{example}

-\subsection{Interval updates}
+\subsubsection{Interval updates}

 The interval update was initially introduced for Petri nets in \cite{interval-pn}, and later adapted to BNs in \cite{interval}, as a mean to capture transitions that could occur while a component is changing of state, i.e., while the component is committed to change, but the change has not been applied yet.
-One way to model this mode is to consider that each component $i \in V$ is decoupled in two nodes: a \emph{write} node storing the next value and a \emph{read} node for the current value.
+This was formalised by proposing to consider that each component $i \in [n]$ is decoupled in two nodes: a \emph{write} node $(2i - 1)$ storing the next value and a \emph{read} node $(2i)$ for the current value.
 Whenever a state change for a component is triggered, only its write node is updated first.
 Then, the read node will be updated later, but in the meantime, other components can change of value based on the read node state.